gjpelletier/MLRegression/README.md

 | s5        | 1.46057 |
 ```

-Note that Example 2 using stepwise regression found a more parsimonious model with 5 features (compared with 7 features using Lasso regression), and similar skill compared with using Lasso regression for the same diabetes data set.

-Also note that the model_object and model_output returned by the stepwise function also provide the best-fitted statsmodels model object and a dictionary of many useful regression results and summary statistics as explained by running help(stepwise).

-## Example 3.
+## Example 4.
 Use Ridge regression to analyze diabetes data

 In this example we will use Ridge regression to analyze the diabetes data available from sklearn.
 The ridge function uses the sklearn.processing StandardScaler to standardize the X values by default.
 Then the ridge function uses the standardized X values to find each of the best fit models using RidgeCV, and Ridge using AIC, BIC, and VIF for optimization.